Daegybyte/dnd/README.md

 ## cppDnd
 ### coinManager
-- user inpute 1,2,3 to decide wich programme from below to run.
+- user input 1,2,3 to decide wich programme from below to run.

 ### dndLootLumperAndDivider
 - Is a programme made from combining dndChangeCalc and dndCoinLumper programmes.